GuanLab/Microarray/README.md

 ## Vignettes -- if you want to test whether your sample has contamination
 Have the microarray CEL file in hand and download Github folder 'Example' and our deep learning model from OSF.
-Move the model into 'Example'./
+Move the model into 'Example'.<br />
 Before doing the first step, make sure you have changed the directory in cel_to_img.py.
 First of all, you would need to recover your microarray cel file to an image:
 ```